zuliani99/PageRank_HITS_Comparison/README.md

 # PageRank_HITS_InDegree_Comparison
-The aim of this project is to compare the prestige computation of a given pages graph using an implementation of PageRank, HITS and InDegree
+The aim of this project is to compare the prestige computation of a given pages graph using an implementation of PageRank, HITS and InDegree.

 ## Startup
 In order to run the benchmark you have to run these command in your console: